Invenietis/CK-Monitoring/README.md

 ```
 Place this line so it run before any ActivityMonitor is instantiated.
 This will configures the GrandOutput.Default and provides a scoped IActivityMonitor to the DI.

+> ℹ️ An activity monitor is available on `IHostBuilder` and `HostBuilderContext`: simply call
+> the `GetBuilderMonitor()` extension method on them.
+This monitor will write its logs as soon as the
+> GrandOuptout and its configured handlers will be available.

 #### Manually by calling `GrandOutput.EnsureActiveDefault()` (Advanced)
 ⚠ This is an advanced usage, skip this part if you want to configure your GrandOutput.